Before you begin

 Image Alt Text:img1

-1. Set the application name to Neon Intrinsics, select Java as the language, leave the Minimum SDK selection as API 24: Android 7.0(Nougat) and click Next, as shown below:
+1. Set the application name to Neon Intrinsics, select Java as the language, leave the Minimum SDK selection as API 24: Android 7.0(Nougat).
+Make sure you choose Groovy DSL as the Build configuration language, which may not be the default option.
+Then click Next.

 Image Alt Text:img2